John Marek (murderer): Execution

 Marek was scheduled to be executed by lethal injection on May 13, 2009, inside the Florida State Prison near Starke, Florida, after Governor Charlie Crist signed a death warrant.
 However, at the last moment the execution did not go through.
 On July 16, the Florida Supreme Court lifted the stay of execution with Charlie Crist shortly afterwards setting the date of execution to August 19, 2009, at 6 p.m. inside Florida State Prison.
 Marek's attorney filed a motion claiming there was a new witness attesting that Marek did not kill Simmons.
 The motion was denied on August 17, 2009, by the judge in the case.

 Marek was executed on Wednesday, August 19, 2009, at 6:20 p.m.
-(Eastern Daylight Time, EDT, -0400 UTC), at Florida State Prison, Starke, Bradford County, Florida.
+(Eastern Daylight Time, EDT, -0400 UTC), at Florida State Prison.
 The method of execution was lethal injection.
 The execution itself took 13 minutes and Marek was declared dead at 6:33 p.m.
 Marek had declined sedatives and his final words were "Jesus, remember us sinners", followed by the Lord's Prayer.
 Marek became the 68th death row inmate to be executed in Florida since the death sentence was reinstated there in 1979.